Noah-Boot/schoolbus/index.md

 Thank you for visiting and look forward to drawing your idea.

 ### How am I going to raise the money?
 After I have received your sponsorship and donation I will attempt to draw a picture of your choosing & post it on my website for the world to see.
-My favourite things to draw at the moment are characters from Sonic The Hedgehog, Super Mario, Minecraft and Among Us.
+My favourite things to draw at the moment are Sonic The Hedgehog, Numberblocks & The Solar System.
 But I am up for a challenge, so please don't let these things limit your choices of things for me to draw.

 ### How can you sponsor me?
 1. Complete the <a href="/schoolbus/sponsor">sponsorship form</a> with your Name, Address (for GiftAid) and your picture request.